MasterChef Singapore fan-favourite launches Paan, a home-based Italian sandwich shop

 She and fellow contestants came together to cook zi char-style dishes for Dignity Kitchen staff and their families.
 Chia had also previously worked on a social enterprise project and had prior interactions with the organisation, so it was especially meaningful to her.

-While her Masterchef Singapore journey may have ended prematurely, much to the chagrin of a fair number of viewers (just check out the online comments), Chia knew she wanted to continue cooking, bringing her food to more people and making them happy.
+While her MasterChef Singapore journey may have ended prematurely, much to the chagrin of a fair number of viewers (just check out the online comments), Chia knew she wanted to continue cooking, bringing her food to more people and making them happy.

 Shortly after her elimination episode was filmed, Ng left his role as a chef with The Ritz Carlton, Millenia Singapore in July.
 Chia also happened to be on the cusp of completing her legal traineeship.